flowsa/.github/.github/ISSUE_TEMPLATE/site-handover.md

 - [ ] Sanitise the repo of any special sauce company _recipes_
 - [ ] Make sure the setup recipe is sufficient for another provider to take over without having to support them post-handover
 - [ ] Include any stack requirements in the recipe (PHP version / MySQL version etc etc)
-- [ ] Backup the live database and ZIP the main branch code repo
+- [ ] Backup the live database and ZIP the current live site from the web server
 - [ ] Send the above files to the client/new-provider